Knots of IdentityLocation - Rajkot

 Dinesh Bhai still in college set up a pot (an earthen pot or the vat) in an attempt to attain Indigo.
 As instructed by the Khatris, he added lime and other ingredients.
 But despite many attempts, he was unsuccessful in making the Indigo blue.
 Soon after- wards, the Earthquake hit Bhuj in the year 2000 and broke his Indigo pot.
 He set up a new pot and continued with his experiments.
 Once he completed college, he finally decided to travel to Pondicherry in Tamil Nadu.
 There, at The Colours of Nature, a small dyeing workshop in Auroville run by a Spanish dyer named Jesus, he finally picked up an understanding of the concept of Indigo and discovered why it was so difficult to get the colour right.
 Powered and enthused by this new found knowledge, he set up a vat pot again.
 But the struggle continued for a couple of years more without getting the colour right.
 He had reached a point, where the challenge had seeped into his being so much that there was no looking back or letting go.
 ‘If you fall in love with someone, will you let go?’ he questioned us back when we asked him about his relentless efforts.

 Finally, around 2007-08, Shantanu Das, a designer from NID came to his rescue.
 Shantanu brought with him the knowledge of the vat.
 NID had already been running an Indigo vat for many years.
 Together they put up a new vat which finally yielded Dinesh Bhai the colour that had been giving him sleepless nights for years.
-Today Dinesh Bhai lives and works with his 1.5 years old vat, giving his weaving family, many shades of blue.
+Today Dinesh Bhai lives and works with his one and a half year old vat, giving his weaving family, many shades of blue.

 The shades displayed on this site are indicative and are not precise representations of actual paint colours due to variance in monitor calibrations and resolution as well as screen settings.
 While scientific tools have been used to match colours and make them look like the paint you will use, yet, there is likely to be a difference.